-The Roadhouse Bar is a common location for Twin Peaks characters to deal with their angst, music, and murder mystery solving.
-The Roadhouse Bar was quintessential in Twin Peaks world for its plot building, to a peaceful song after a stressful scene.
+The Roadhouse Bar is a common location for Twin Peaks characters to deal with their angst, through music and the occasional judicial hearing.
+The Roadhouse Bar was quintessential in Twin Peaks world for its plot building and peaceful songs after a stressful scene.
 It’s real-life location, coincidentally, called “The Roadhouse,” though the full name is the “Roadhouse Restaurant and Inn.”
 Located in Falls City, WA, just 30 minutes west of Snoqualmie Valley.
 The Roadhouse is the perfect place to grab a pint of beer to swish down that late-night cup o’ joe to continue your investigation through Twin Peaks.

 SE Reinig Rd, Snoqualmie, WA 98065.
 Google Maps

-You too can walk across that same bridge Ronette Pulaski walked after re emerging from captivity after Laura Palmer’s death.
-Though one of many traumatizing locations within the Twin Peaks lore, the Reinig Bridge (often dubbed “Ronnette’s Bridge) used to be a working railroad bridge but now serves as a pedestrian walkway and a piece of Twin Peak history.
+You too can walk across that same bridge Ronette Pulaski walked after re-emerging from captivity after Laura Palmer’s death.
+Though one of many traumatizing locations within the Twin Peaks lore, the Reinig Bridge (often dubbed “Ronnette’s Bridge) used to be a working railroad bridge but now serves as a pedestrian walkway and a piece of Twin Peaks history.